Billie Jean: Reception

-Billboard called it a "brilliant piece of writing" and "one of [Jackson's] finest performances."
-In a Rolling Stone review, Christopher Connelly described "Billie Jean" as a "lean, insistent funk number whose message couldn't be more blunt: 'She says I am the one/But the kid is not my son'".
+Billboard called "Billie Jean" a "brilliant piece of writing" and "one of [Jackson's] finest performances."
+In a Rolling Stone review, Christopher Connelly described it as a "lean, insistent funk number whose message couldn't be more blunt: 'She says I am the one/But the kid is not my son'".
 He added that the track was a "sad, almost mournful song, but a thumping resolve underlies [Jackson's] feelings".
 Blender stated that the song was "one of the most sonically eccentric, psychologically fraught, downright bizarre things ever to land on Top 40 radio".
 They added that it was "frighteningly stark, with a pulsing, cat-on-the-prowl bass figure, whip-crack downbeat and eerie multi-tracked vocals ricocheting in the vast spaces between keyboards and strings".
 Overall, the magazine described the track as "a five-minute-long nervous breakdown, set to a beat".
 Stylus said of the song, "It's one of the best representations of film noir in pop music, ending with no resolution except a single mother and selfish, careless scumball."
 In a review of Thriller 25, AllMusic observed that "Billie Jean" was "startling" in its "futuristic funk".
 The track also won praise from Jackson biographers.
 Nelson George stated that Jerry Hey's string arrangement added danger to "Billie Jean", while J. Randy Taraborrelli added that it was "dark and sparse" by Quincy Jones' production standards.

-"Billie Jean" has been recognized with numerous awards and honors.
-At the 1984 Grammy Awards the song earned Jackson two of a record eight awards; Best R&B Song and Best R&B Male Vocal Performance.
+At the 1984 Grammy Awards, "Billie Jean" earned Jackson two of a record eight awards: Best R&B Song and Best R&B Male Vocal Performance.
 It won the Billboard Music Award for favorite dance/disco 12" LP, and the magazine's 1980's poll named "Billie Jean" as the "Black Single of the Decade".
 The American Music Awards recognized the track as the Favorite Pop/Rock Single, while Cash Box honored the song with the awards for Top Pop Single and Top Black Single.
 The track was recognized with the Top International Single award by the Canadian Black Music Awards and awarded the Black Gold Award for Single of the Year.
 "Billie Jean" has also been awarded for its sales.
 It won the National Association of Recording Merchandisers Gift of Music award for best-selling single in 1984.
 By 1989, the standard format single was certified platinum by the Recording Industry Association of America, for shipments of at least one million units.
 The digital sales of "Billie Jean" were certified gold in 2005, for shipments of at least 500,000 units.
 In May 2014, a viral video of a high school-aged teenager imitating Jackson's Motown 25 performance of the song helped the song re-enter the Billboard Hot 100 at number 14, with 95% of its chart points credited to streams of the song following the popularity of viral video.
 On August 29, 2022, the digital sales of "Billie Jean" were certified Diamond in US.